transdryad/PaperMC-Updater/README.md

 # PaperMC Updater

+**This project is under active development!
+Features may change or be removed at any time!
+Not for production usage!**

+Thanks to PaperMC for their minecraft server software.

 This simple script can manage and update PaperMC servers and minecraft plugins.

 This script only works on GNU/Linux, and possibly mac.